Hands-On Learning

 Learning Spaces

 Students at the Lundquist College have access to two on-site innovation labs, each providing students with hands-on experience using specialized equipment to develop business ideas, and design and test prototypes.
-The college is also home to the Business Research Institute, the hub for developing relationships between customers, researchers, businesses, and agencies.
+The college is also home to several labs that bring people together from across campus and the greater community to advance business knowledge.

 • Sports Product Management (SPM) Innovation Lab